NCERT Exemplar Class 11 Physics Solutions Chapter 15 Waves

 Answer:

-(a) Pipe partially filled with water behaves like one end open organ pipe.
+(a) Pipe partially filled with water behaves like an open organ pipe.
 The first harmonic is heard at L=17 cm

-(c) Water and mercury in the tube reflect sound into air column to form stationary wave and reflection is more in mercury compared to water because of its higher density.
-The intensity of sound heard in mercury will be larger, but the reading remains the same as the medium in tube and tunic fork does not change.
+(c) Water and mercury in the tube reflect sound into the air column to form stationary waves and the reflection is more in mercury compared to water because of its higher density.
+The intensity of sound heard in mercury will be larger, but the reading remains the same as the medium in tube and tuning fork does not change.

 Question:15.31